 Chapter 1: Building Local After-crisis Scenarios in a Global Perspective

-Roberto Camagni and Roberta Capello 1.1 THE REASONS FOR A LOCAL AFTER-CRISIS SCENARIO EXERCISE Far-seeing economic scenario building and forecasting have always been important exercises to guide policy makers in the construction of anticipatory policies.
+1. Building local after-crisis scenarios in a global perspective Roberto Camagni and Roberta Capello 1.1 THE REASONS FOR A LOCAL AFTER-CRISIS SCENARIO EXERCISE Far-seeing economic scenario building and forecasting have always been important exercises to guide policy makers in the construction of anticipatory policies.
 Such exercises become all the more important in a period of severe economic downturns, in which different reactions by economic systems to turbulence give rise to completely different economic scenarios, each requiring different policy interventions at all territorial levels.
 The difficulty and responsibility of choosing development policies becomes more complicated at local level.
 While – as today widely accepted by the most advanced literature on the subject – long-term development is largely a supply-side phenomenon based on general rules and institutional frames, but above all nourished by the internal entrepreneurial capabilities of regions and places and by the local capacity to exploit existing resources efficiently, local policies require detailed knowledge of local resources and potentials.
 In fact, the possibility for any region to contribute to the general EU growth strategy depends on the creative exploitation of its own assets of territorial capital; their preservation, completion and enrichment by setting appropriate priorities to local and regional policies; and the ‘tapping’ and mobilization of previously ‘untapped’ resources.
-If this endeavour is already somewhat complicated, it becomes even more difficult in periods of economic crisis, when structural, long-term and supply policies have to cope and integrate with short-term, demand policies, and when an overall scarcity of public resources must be complemented by private resources.
-Achievement of the necessary goals of...
+If this endeavour is already somewhat complicated, it becomes even more difficult in periods of economic crisis, when structural, long-term and supply policies have to cope and integrate with short-term, demand policies, and when an overall scarcity of public resources must be complemented...

 You are not authenticated to view the full text of this chapter or article.